 Prior to the Discovery acquisition, since 2015 Finch served as Chief Programming, Content & Brand Officer for all six Scripps Networks, including all linear and digital media brands.
 She was promoted to this position after serving as President of HGTV, DIY Network and Great American Country.
-Finch led the networks to record ratings and revenues.
-She launched such notable talent-driven series as Fixer Upper, Flip or Flop, Ellen’s Design Challenge featuring Ellen DeGeneres, The Property Brothers, Love It or List It, The Vanilla Ice Project and DIY Network Blog Cabin, the first ever interactive home renovation series produced on-air and online.
+Finch led the networks to record ratings and revenues and launched such notable talent-driven series as Fixer Upper, Flip or Flop, Ellen’s Design Challenge featuring Ellen DeGeneres, The Property Brothers, Love It or List It and DIY Network’s Blog Cabin, the first ever interactive home renovation series produced on-air and online.

-A graduate of Stanford University, Finch also participated in the CTAM Executive Management Program and the Women in Cable & Telecommunications (WICT) Betsy Magness Leadership Institute and the Scripps Leadership Institute and is a WICT and Multichannel News “Woman to Watch.”
-She’s also been named one of TIME’s “100 Industry Innovators to Watch” and featured in Broadcasting & Cable’s “The Next Wave: B&C’s Annual Salute to Women Who Make a Difference.”
-Most recently, Finch was named Adweek’s Television Executive of the Year for 2018.
-She was an Alliance of Women in Media 2017 honoree and named WICT’s Woman of the Year in 2016.
+A graduate of Stanford University, Finch also participated in the CTAM Executive Management Program and the Women in Cable & Telecommunications (WICT) Betsy Magness Leadership Institute.
+Among her industry awards and honors, she has been named a “Woman to Watch” by Multichannel News and WICT; one of TIME’s “100 Industry Innovators to Watch,” and was featured in Broadcasting & Cable’s “The Next Wave: B&C’s Annual Salute to Women Who Make a Difference.”
+Finch also was named Adweek’s Television Executive of the Year in 2018; was an Alliance for Women in Media 2017 honoree and named WICT’s Woman of the Year in 2016.
 Finch is a member of The Committee of 200, the Fast Company Impact Council, and serves on the boards of The International Academy of Television Arts & Sciences and the National Association of Television Program Executives.
 She resides with her family in New York City.